For Your Mountain Bike Holiday

 Equipment might be inspected on arrival so it should be easy to reach in your luggage If you are unsure about whether or not your equipment needs inspecting – declare it.

-All hiking and sporting footwear, including gaiters for tramping – or any

-  footwear used outside of urban areas – which should be cleaned prior to arrival

-  and be free of soil
+All hiking and sporting footwear, including gaiters for tramping – or any footwear used outside of urban areas – which should be cleaned prior to arrival and be free of soil

-  Check areas such as bottom of steerer tube, under the bottom bracket and pedals

-  for sneaky hiding mud.
+Check areas such as the bottom of the steerer tube, under the bottom bracket and pedals for sneaky hiding mud.

-  Give the drivetrain a good clean(lube attracts all sorts of dirt, soil and
+Give the drivetrain a good clean(lube attracts all sorts of dirt, soil and seeds).

-  seeds).

 Check the tyres REALLY well.
 We sometimes take them off and soak them in warm water to ease any small bits of dirt off.
 Depending on what sort of soil you’ve been riding in you may need to give them a scrub with a nailbrush or toothbrush – a great way for kids to earn their allowance!

 Give your riding bag a wipe down to remove any obvious dirt.